GoodNightBuddy/strange-server/README.md

-# Simple server fot speroteck test task
+# Simple server test task

 It was a test task.
 So functionality is a bit specific and not complicated)